Analyzing Constellation Brands (STZ.B) and The Competition

 |Constellation Brands Competitors

 0.0% of Constellation Brands shares are owned by institutional investors.
 Comparatively, 36.3% of shares of all “Beverages” companies are owned by institutional investors.
-96.8% of Constellation Brands shares are owned by company insiders.
-Comparatively, 17.8% of shares of all “Beverages” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+96.8% of Constellation Brands shares are owned by insiders.
+Comparatively, 17.8% of shares of all “Beverages” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-Constellation Brands pays an annual dividend of $2.76 per share and has a dividend yield of 1.2%.
-Constellation Brands pays out -920.0% of its earnings in the form of a dividend.
-As a group, “Beverages” companies pay a dividend yield of 1.4% and pay out 105.1% of their earnings in the form of a dividend.

 Summary